GlaivePro/Ajaxable/README.md

 }
 ```

-### Customizing generated HTML

-Publish views and edit them.

 ### Customizing responses

 By default a successful request is responded with a JSON array that contains `"success": 1`.
-Something else like `model`, `models`, `view`, `url` could also be set for the appropriate actions.
+Something else like `object`, `collection`, `view` could also be set for the appropriate actions.

 However, all of this can be overriden.
-The requests go through a `respondAfter` method that will call try to call a specific method like `respondAfterDelete`, `respondAfterCreate`, `respondAfterRetrieve` etc, the last word corresponding to route name or the `action` value in case of `ajaxable.control` route.
-If the specific method is not found, `fallbackResponse` will be called which returns `['success' => 1]` by default.
+The requests go through a `respondAfter` method on the model that will call try to call a specific method like `respondAfterDelete`, `respondAfterCreate`, `respondAfterRetrieve` etc, the last word corresponding to route name or the `action` value in case of `ajaxable.control` route.
+If the specific method is not found, `fallbackResponse` will be called which does some sensible defaults.

 If you want to customize responses after retrieval, you overwrite the corresponding method on your model: